 A Celebration in Sculpture

 The Secret Garden, the only secure outdoor space in the city for showing valuable sculpture, hosts temporary exhibitions by nationally and internationally exhibited artists.
 Its beautiful planting scheme is the perfect backdrop for works of art and the garden itself is an oasis of calm in which to enjoy them.
-‘In Nature’, the exhibition for May 2020, takes the theme of trees and seed forms.
-It features major sculptures including the magnificent large-scale Richmond Oak, and accompanying works, by Kenneth Armitage; Elpida Hadzi-Vasileva’s gilded elm; two striking red tree forms by Julian Wild; and a selection of Wendy Taylor’s acclaimed seed series: Sycamore, Fir Cones, Poppy Seed, Acorn and Cob Nut.
+‘In Nature’ takes the theme of trees and seed forms.
+It features major sculptures including the magnificent large-scale Richmond Oak, and accompanying works, by Kenneth Armitage; Elpida Hadzi-Vasileva’s gilded elm and transformed Preston Twin; two striking red tree forms by Julian Wild; and a selection of Wendy Taylor’s acclaimed seed series: Sycamore, Fir Cones, Poppy Seed, Acorn and Cob Nut.
 The exhibition includes new works ideally suited to this setting.